cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/databases.rst

-This file contains all the message-id fields from every email that has been seen in the past three months, mapping to the conversation IDs in which this message ID has been seen, and the timestampe when it was last seen.
+This file contains all the message-id fields from every email that has been seen in the past three months, mapping to the conversation IDs in which this message ID has been seen, and the timestamp when it was last seen.

 It also has a records for each conversation ID with details about which folders have that converations ID in them, and counts of messages and flags.